greg0ire/git-gud/index.md

 - is your best friend
 - works with `reset` and `checkout` too
 - allows you to commit part of a file
-- allows you to catch your mistake before they get out
+- allows you to catch your mistakes before they get out

 Always use it, avoid `git add .` (use `git add -N`?)